Variable life insurance, also called variable appreciable life insurance, provides lifelong coverage as well as a cash value account.

 - You can choose to pay in a lump sum or in smaller payments over time.

-The primary difference between a variable annuity and variable life insurance is that with a variable annuity you receive your investment back in a series of payments from the insurer.
-With a variable life insurance policy, you can make a series of withdrawals from the policy’s cash value, make a single large withdrawal or simply use the cash value as collateral in a policy loan.
+The primary difference between a variable annuity and variable life insurance is that with the former you will receive your investment back in a series of payments from the insurer.
+With the latter, you can make a series of withdrawals from the policy’s cash value, make a single large withdrawal or simply use the cash value as collateral in a policy loan.

 Variable annuities are also restricted in that you may have to pay a fee in order to make withdrawals before a certain age.
 Withdrawals from variable life insurance policies are only restricted by the amount of cash value available.